Trepang2: Gameplay

-The gameplay is similar to that of many mid-2000s first-person shooters.
-Players control an amnesiac test subject who wakes up in a Horizon black-site.
-The protagonist is handcuffed and must rely on stealth at first, but players eventually must fight their way through enemies, both human and paranormal.
-During combat, players can slow down the action using a bullet time effect and can also turn invisible.
-Players are sometimes aided by allies.
+The gameplay is similar to many mid-2000s first-person shooters.
+Players control an amnesiac super soldier who wakes up in a black site of a mysterious, militarized corporation.
+The protagonist is handcuffed and must initially rely exclusively on stealth, but players eventually gain weapons and fight their way through enemies, both human and paranormal.
+The player can move in a manner typical of a first-person shooter protagonist, such as crouching, sprinting, jumping, and sliding, most of which deplete a stamina gauge.
+Stamina may be restored by simply waiting, or by killing enemies, which also gives a short burst of unlimited stamina.
+Players also have the ability to slow down time using a bullet time effect, and to turn invisible, each for separate short periods.